derniercri/hornet/README.md

 * Secure subscription to channels, using temporary, non-consecutive 9-chars base 62 numbers.
 * Specified architecture for connectors, and connectors available in multiples languages: Java and Ruby at the moment
 * Lots of supported transports and browsers thanks to [Socket.io](http://socket.io/)
+* Multichannel supports, you can now connect to multiple channel

 ## Requirements